Information for Volunteers

 Here are a few quick tips we'd like to share:

-5) While hosting, put your guest at ease by giving clear directions.
+5) When hosting, put your guest at ease by giving clear directions about where to place belongings, where to sit, etc.

-6) Put your pet in the other room.
+6) In your home, put your pet in another room.

 7) Tell them what you want to be called.

-8) Be ready to laugh, learn and teach.
+8) Be ready to laugh, learn and share.

 9) Be gracious and forgiving of yourself and your guest.